JoanofArcGames/com.joanofarcgames.package-constructor/README.md

 The constructor does nothing more than is outlined in [Unity's instructions](https://docs.unity3d.com/2022.2/Documentation/Manual/CustomPackages.html) on creating custom packages.
 It just does it automatically, saving your valuable time.

+# Supported platforms

+As I don't have necessary capabilities to thoroughly test package on various OS and setups, I encourage anyone who has tried it and it worked for them to report it.
+There's nothing platform-specific or unity-version-specific in what this package does, so it *should* work, but I cannot guarantee it.

+### Unity

+Package has been tested and confirmed to work on Unity 2022.2.18f1 and 2022.3.0f1.
+It *should* work on any Unity version that supports Unity Package Manager GUI (2018.1+).

+### Operating system

+Package has been tested and confirmed to work on Windows 11 22H2.
+It *should* work on any OS.

 # Installation

 ### Brief